tasmota/docs/docs/Buttons-and-Switches.md

     `Button1` can directly control up to five relays.
 The number of the activated relay corresponds to the number of button presses and this feature is not present in the other buttons.
     When ButtonTopic is set to default `0` a button will always send its state for rules.

-#### 1 short press
+`1 short press`
-Toggles the power state.
+:    Toggles the power state.
 This will blink the LED once and send an MQTT status message like `stat/tasmota/POWER = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"SINGLE"}` when SetOption73 is enabled.
 The button state for rules is `2` (`10` if `Setoption73` is enabled).

-#### 2 short presses
+`2 short presses`
-When using Button1 toggles the second power state (if available on the device).
+:    When using Button1 toggles the second power state (if available on the device).
 This will blink the LED twice and send an MQTT status message like `stat/tasmota/POWER2 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"DOUBLE"}` when SetOption73 is enabled.
 The button state for rules is `11`.

-#### 3 short presses
+`3 short presses`
-When using Button1 toggles the third power state (if available on the device).
+:    When using Button1 toggles the third power state (if available on the device).
 This will blink the LED three times and send an MQTT status message like `stat/tasmota/POWER3 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"TRIPLE"}` when SetOption73 is enabled.
 The button state for rules is `12`.

-#### 4 short presses
+`4 short presses`
-When using Button1 toggles the fourth power state (if available on the device).
+:    When using Button1 toggles the fourth power state (if available on the device).
 This will blink the LED for times and send an MQTT status message like `stat/tasmota/POWER4 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"QUAD"}` when SetOption73 is enabled.
 The button state for rules is `13`.

-#### 5 short presses
+`5 short presses`
-When using Button1 toggles the fifth power state (if available on the device).
+:    When using Button1 toggles the fifth power state (if available on the device).
 This will blink the LED five times and send an MQTT status message like `stat/tasmota/POWER5 = ON` or another one like `stat/tasmota/BUTTON<x> = {"ACTION":"PENTA"}` when SetOption73 is enabled.
 The button state for rules is `14`.

-#### 6 short presses
+`6 short presses`
-Start [`WifiConfig 2`](Commands.md#wificonfig).
+:    Start [`WifiConfig 2`](Commands.md#wificonfig).
 Can be disabled using [SetOption1 1](Commands.md#setoption1)

-#### **Long press**
+`**Long press**`
-There are two separate functions associated with a button long press based on how long it is held:
+:    There are two separate functions associated with a button long press based on how long it is held:

     1. When held continuously for 40 seconds (Configurable with [SetOption32](Commands.md#setoption32), value is 10x the configured hold time) Tasmota will reset to firmware defaults and restart.
     2. If enabled, button pressed for 4 seconds (Configurable with [SetOption32](Commands.md#setoption32)) creates a HOLD action and send an MQTT status message like `stat/tasmota/BUTTON<x> = {"ACTION":"HOLD"}` when SetOption73 is enabled.
 The button state for rules is `3`.

     !!! note "If [ButtonRetain](Commands.md#buttonretain) has been enabled the MQTT message will also contain the MQTT retain flag."

     !!! danger
         When a button is configured as inverted or with a [Switchmode](Commands.md#switchmode) that keeps it as ON while depressed it activates the reset to firmware defaults function.
 Change the Button configuration or SwitchMode to avoid repeated reset to defaults or use `Setoption1 1` to disable that function.

     !!! warning
         If you define a button with a number higher than available power outputs it will default to controlling `Power1`.
 Example: Button4 on a device with Power1 and Power2 will control `Power1`.

 ### ButtonTopic

 **`ButtonTopic 0`**

-_Default option_
+:    _Default option_

     By default a button controls the corresponding power state and doesn't send any MQTT messages itself.

     No MQTT message will be published on account of the new button state.
 The message you see in console is the new power state that is controlled and not the button state.

 **`ButtonTopic 1`**

-Sets MQTT button topic to device %topic%.
+:    Sets MQTT button topic to device %topic%.

     When changing the state of the button an MQTT message is sent to the device topic with the payload according to `SwitchMode` set.

     !!! example
         Device topic _tasmota_ with `SwitchMode 3` yields the following message: `MQT: cmnd/tasmota/POWER = ON`

         Notice the _cmnd_ instead of the _stat_ at the beginning.

     This is the same as sending an MQTT command to this device, the device power state will be set to the defined state.

 **`ButtonTopic <value>`**

-Set button topic to a custom topic (32 characters max).
+:    Set button topic to a custom topic (32 characters max).

     This will send an MQTT message to a custom defined topic similarly to option 1.

     !!! example
         For example, we set the topic to _tasmota02_ with `ButtonTopic tasmota02`.
         With `SwitchMode 1` the device yields the following message: `MQT: cmnd/tasmota02/POWER = TOGGLE`

         If you have another device with the topic _tasmota02_ this action will toggle its power state while not affecting anything on the _tasmota_ device.

 #### ButtonTopic Summary